Skip to main content

 Policy-oriented Stakeholders

-The University of Michigan Water Center will convene this group of stakeholders at several moments through the project.
-They will ensure the modeling team addresses questions that will result in useful information relevant to Great Lakes policy decision-making.
+The University of Michigan Water Center will convene this group of stakeholders to ensure the modeling team addresses questions that will result in useful information relevant to Great Lakes policy decision-making.
 They will provide advice on framing results in meaningful contexts and formats for sharing with various groups in the public and private sectors as the project is completed.

 These agencies and organizations are represented as stakeholders: